 Siri frowned.

-“I can see that you’re tired a lot of the time,” Bluefingers said, not looking at her.
+“I can see that you’re tired a lot of the time,” Bluefingers said.
 “I. . .guess that means you are very. . .active at night.”

-“I thought that’s what you wanted,” Siri said, raising an eybrow
+“I thought that’s what you wanted.
+Everyone wants an heir as soon as possible.”

 “Yes, of course,” Bluefingers said, wringing his hands a bit.
 “It’s just that. . .” he trailed off, then glanced at her, meeting her eyes.
-“You just might want to be careful.
+“You just might want to be careful, Vessel.
 Keep your wits about you.
-Even if you feel tired, you should stay alert.”
+Even if you feel tired, you should try to stay alert.”

-Siri frowned, hair bleaching the rest of the way white as she saw the concern in the little scribe’s eyes.
+Siri frowned, hair bleaching the rest of the way white.
 “You. . .make it sound as if I’m in danger,” she said softly.

 “What, danger?”
 Bluefingers said, glancing to the side.
 “Nonsense.
 What would you have to fear here, in the palace of a God?
 I was simply suggesting that you remain alert, should the God King have needs you should fulfill.
 Ah, see, now it’s time.
-Enjoy your evening, Vessell.”
+Enjoy your evening, Vessel.”

 With that, he pushed open the door into the dark chamber.
-He placed a hand on her back, guiding her into the room, then leaned up.

-“I simply mean that you should watch yourself, child,” he whispered.
+He placed a hand on her back, pushing her into the room.
+At the last moment, however, he moved his head up next to hers.
+“You should watch yourself, child,” he whispered.
 “Not all here in the palace is as it seems.”

-Siri frowned, turning, but Bluefingers just plastered a false smile on his face, then pushed the door shut behind her.
+Siri frowned, turning, but Bluefingers just plastered on a false smile an pushed the door shut behind her.

-What in Astre’s name was that? she thought.
-Considering it, she paused for what was probably too long, staring at the door.

-The fire crackled in the hearth.
-The room was a bit chilly anyway.
-The fire was a bit more dim than usual.
+What in Austre’s name was that? she thought, pausing for what was probably too long a time as she stared at the door.
+Finally, she sighed, turning away.
+The usual fire crackled in the hearth, but it was smaller than normal.
+That left the room a bit chilly.

 He was there.
 Siri didn’t need to look to see him.
-As her eyes grew more accustomed to the darkness, she could notice that the fire’s colors--blue, orange, even black--were far to true, far to vibarant.
-Her dress, a brilliant golden satin, was itself far more colorful.
-Part of her wished for a well-lit room, where she could see the full beauty of BioChroma.
+As her eyes grew more accustomed to the darkness, she could notice that the fire’s colors--blue, orange, even black--were far too true, far too Vibrant.
+Her gown, a brilliant golden satin, seemed to burn with its own inner color.
+Part of her wished for a well-lit room, where she could experience the full beauty of BioChroma.

-But, of course, this was a perversion of BioChomatic Breath.
+But, of course, that was not right.
+The God King’s Breath was a perversion.
 The creature who watched her was fed on the souls of his people, and the colors he created came at great expense.

-Shivering, Siri reached over and undid the side of her dress, then let the garmet fall to pieces around her, the long sleves slipping free, bodice falling forward, skirt and gown rustling as they dropped to the floor.
-She completed the ritual, sliding the straps of her shift off her shoudlers, then dropping the garment to the floor beside the gown.
+Shivering, Siri reached over and undid the side of her dress, then let the garment fall to pieces around her--the long sleeves slipping free, bodice falling forward, skirt and gown rustling as they dropped to the floor.
+She completed the ritual, sliding the straps of her shift off her shoulders, then dropping the garment to the floor beside the gown.
 She stepped free of both, then bowed herself down into her customary posture.

-Her back complained at the motion, and she sighed, contemplating another uncomfortable night.
+Her back complained at the motion, and she ruefully contemplated another uncomfortable night.
 The least they could do, she thought with annoyance, is make certain the fire is large enough.
-Such things were, apperantly, rarely nessissary in Hallandren’s tropical weather.
+Such things were, apparently, rarely necessary in Hallandren’s tropical weather.
 Yet, in the large stone palace, it could still get a little chilly.
 Particularly if one were naked.

 Focus on Bluefingers, she thought, trying to distract herself from the discomfort.
 What did he mean?
 Things are not what they seem in the palace?